ITstreet1/WHITEBoard-White-Pill/README.md

   * GND

 ## Dimensions

 Dimensions: (25.4 × 80.0 × 7.5) mm.

 ## Disclaimer

 WHITEBoard White Pill is an open-source development board.
 My small contribution to the community, that gave me so much.
 Feel free to use and modify as you want.
 It would be nice to add some credits if you do.

+## Known Issues

+In time of writing, it is not posible to use dev board with enabled USART support with Arduino IDE.
+The sketch will upload but it will not be executed.